Washington • 2026 Tax Year • Updated March 1, 2026

 How can the Capital Gains Tax help with child care?

-Washington's 7% Capital Gains Tax (on gains over $250k) allows deductions for charitable contributions.
+Washington's 7% Capital Gains Tax (on gains over $278,000 for 2026, inflation-adjusted) allows deductions for charitable contributions.
+The 2026 max charitable deduction is $111,000.
 Founders and business owners facing this tax can donate to non-profit child care centers for significant tax benefits while building community goodwill.

 Which agency handles child care licensing in Washington?